YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 comparison, which has already been done by `simpify` before it calls `gcd`. _Follow up experiemnts shown that this does not make any difference at all in the above query.
-A more plausible way was found, which is to swap the conjuncts in `simplify` so that when being used backward it generates multiples and trivial test the gcd and when being used forward it have a bit more overhead of traversing all common divisors._
+A more plausible way was found, which is to swap the conjuncts in `simplify` so that when being used backward it generates multiples and trivially passes the gcd and when being used forward it has a bit more overhead of traversing all common divisors._